Networks of Causal Abstractions: A Sheaf-theoretic Framework: The Causal Abstraction Network

 The embedding action is formalized via the dual functor $E$.

-\begin{definition}[Embedding functor] The embedding functor $E: \Poset{[N]}^{\mathrm{op}} \rightarrow \CSprob$ is as follows: \emph{(i)} on objects, $E(\scm{}_i) = \text{CK}(\scm{}_i) $ for each $\scm{}_i \in \scmcollection$; \emph{(ii)} on arrows, $E(i \geqslant j) = \V_{i j} = \V_{j i}^\top$ for each $i \geqslant j$. \end{definition}
+\begin{definition}[Embedding functor] The embedding functor $E: \Poset{[N]}^{\mathrm{op}} \rightarrow \CSprob$ is as follows: (i) on objects, $E(\mcm{}_i) = \text{CK}(\mcm{}_i) $ for each $\mcm{}_i \in \mcmcollection$; (ii) on arrows, $E(i \geqslant j) = \V_{i j} = \V_{j i}^\top$ for each $i \geqslant j$. \end{definition}

-We refer to $E$ as the dual of $A$ since it acts on the opposite category $\Poset{[N]}^{\mathrm{op}}$.
-In the linear setting, this coincides with taking the transposes of CLCA matrices, giving the dual action on the associated convex spaces of probability measures.
-The transfer of CK among SCMs in \scmcollection is determined by the complementary actions of $A$ and $E$.
-We introduce the CAN as a structure representing both functors simultaneously.
+We refer to $E$ as the dual of $A$ as it acts on the opposite category $\Poset{[N]}^{\mathrm{op}}$.
+In the linear setting, this coincides with taking the transposes of CLCA matrices, giving the dual action on the associated convex spaces of probability distributions.
+The transfer of CK among MCMs in \mcmcollection is determined by the complementary actions of $A$ and $E$.
+Exploiting the above source categories, we then introduce the CAN for representing both functors simultaneously.

-\begin{definition}[Causal Abstraction Network] The CAN \CAN is an oriented undirected graph with: \emph{(i)} nodes corresponding to convex spaces in \CSprob induced by subjective Gaussian SCMs $\scm{}_i \in \scmcollection$; and \emph{(ii)} for each edge $e_{ij}$ determined by $i \leqslant j$, a linear embedding map $\V_{ij}$ when moving from $\scm{}_j$ to $\scm{}_i$, and a CLCA $\V_{ji}=\V_{ij}^\top$ when abstracting from $\scm{}_i$ to $\scm{}_j$.
-The orientation of \CAN follows the embedding direction. \end{definition}
+\begin{definition}[Causal Abstraction Network] Let \Poset{[N]} be the poset indexing a collection of mixture causal models $\mcmcollection = \{\mcm{}_1,\dots,\mcm{}_N\}$.
+The Causal Abstraction Network (CAN) is the pair